- John A. Reilly Visiting Professor in Intellectual Property, Harvard Law School (calendar 2014)

-Susan Crawford is the John A. Reilly Visiting Professor in Intellectual Property at the Harvard Law School (2014).
-She is a professor at the Benjamin N. Cardozo School of Law, a fellow at the Roosevelt Institute, and a co-director of the Berkman Center.
+Susan Crawford is the John A. Reilly Visiting Professor in Intellectual Property at the Harvard Law School (2014) and a co-director of the Berkman Center.
 She is the author of Captive Audience: The Telecom Industry and Monopoly Power in the New Gilded Age, and a contributor to Bloomberg View.
 In September 2014, Wiley will publish The Responsive City: Engaging Communities Through Data-Smart Governance, co-authored by Ms. Crawford and Stephen Goldsmith.
 She served as Special Assistant to the President for Science, Technology, and Innovation Policy (2009) and co-led the FCC transition team between the Bush and Obama administrations.
 She also served as a member of Mayor Michael Bloomberg’s Advisory Council on Technology and Innovation.

 Ms. Crawford was formerly a (Visiting) Stanton Professor of the First Amendment at Harvard’s Kennedy School, a Visiting Professor at Harvard Law School, and a Professor at the University of Michigan Law School (2008-2010).
 As an academic, she teaches Internet law and communications law.
 She was a member of the board of directors of ICANN from 2005-2008 and is the founder of OneWebDay, a global Earth Day for the internet that takes place each Sept.
 22. One of Fast Company’s Most Influential Women in Technology (2009); IP3 Awardee (2010); one of Prospect Magazine’s Top Ten Brains of the Digital Future (2011); and one of TIME Magazine’s Tech 40: The Most Influential Minds in Tech (2013).

 Ms. Crawford received her B.A. and J.D. from Yale University.
 She served as a clerk for Judge Raymond J. Dearie of the U.S. District Court for the Eastern District of New York, and was a partner at Wilmer, Cutler & Pickering (now WilmerHale) (Washington, D.C.) until the end of 2002, when she left that firm to enter the legal academy.
-Susan, a violist, lives in New York City.
+Susan, a violist, lives in New York City and Cambridge, MA.